This article shows how to synchronize comments.

 This is an example of the case, where comments editing is disabled, but you still want to get updates every time the remote comment was updated

-With the help of commentHelper methods you can manipulate comments and define how to apply received comments on the local issue.
+With the help of commentHelper methods, you can manipulate comments and define how to apply received comments on the local issue.

-Gather statistic from comments
+Gather statistics from comments